NilsOle/categorical_data_explorer/README.md

 * Using Highcharts and Handsontable, the tool displays observations in the shape of a two-dimensional bubble chart.
 * It not only includes a chart, but also a corresponding table view for exploring the underlying raw data.
 * Users can interactively define new subsets and include them in the chart.
-* Furthermore the tool includes an SPSS-style contingency table view to display subsets proportions.
+* Furthermore the tool includes an SPSS-style contingency table view to display subset proportions.

 ## Live demo